triplee12/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Prints the string Last digit of [number] is [last_digit] and is followed by greater than 5 if the digit is greater than 5, 0 if the digit is 0, or less than 6 and not 0 if the digit is less than 6 and not 0.

 - 2-print_alphabet.c: C program that prints the alphabet in lowercase, followed by a new line, using only the putchar function exactly twice.

+- 3-print_alphabets.c: C program that prints the alphabet in lowercase, then in uppercase, followed by a new line, using only the putchar function exactly three times.